jbisits/Gaussian-diffusion/README.md

 (QG_tracer_advection) pkg> instantiate
 ```
 The jupyter notebook `gaussdiff.ipynb` should now be able to be run provided the julia kernel provided by `IJulia` is intsalled.

+There is also a pluto notebook of the exact same material.